-Service providers of social security, such as hospitals and clinics for the health care, day-care centers and institutions for the elderly long-term care, rehabilitation centers and support centers for the disabled, and so forth, can be both public or private.
-For example, there are public hospitals and private hospitals, and from the view point of the user, there is no difference.
+Service providers of social security, such as hospitals and clinics for the health care, day-care centers and institutions for the elderly long-term care, rehabilitation centers and support centers for the disabled, and so forth, can be both public and private.
+For example, there are public hospitals and private hospitals, services of which are both covered by the public health insurance, and from the view point of the user, there is no difference.
 They both operate under the supervision of the Ministry of Health, Labour and Welfare (MHLW) and the prefectures.